 Payers of Nonemployee Compensation of $600+ in services to independent contractors and self-employed small business owners related to a trade or business complete IRS Form 1099-NEC to report payments.
-1099-NEC also reports certain attorney fees, payments for fish, and direct sales of $5,000 or more of consumer goods to a recipient for resale.
+IRS 1099-NEC also reports certain attorney fees but not an attorney’s gross proceeds from litigation, which is reported on Form 1099-MISC.
+Complete 1099-NEC also to report backup withholding of federal income tax in Box 4.
+The 1099-NEC lets you check a box for direct sales of $5,000 or more of consumer goods to a recipient for resale (Box 2) that aren’t reported instead on 1099-MISC.

-Form 1099-NEC is a new form issued by the IRS beginning with the tax year 2020.
+Form 1099-NEC is a form issued by the IRS beginning with the tax year 2020.
 In a prior year, non-employee compensation was reported on Form 1099-MISC.
 IRS Form 1099-MISC was redesigned to remove non-employee compensation but is still used to report other Miscellaneous Information, certain miscellaneous income payments, and any backup withholding of federal income tax.
+Read about the differences between 1099-NEC vs. 1099-MISC.

 IRS Form 1099-NEC for Reporting Prior Calendar Year Nonemployee Compensation

-A screenshot of IRS Form 1099-NEC (Copy A for the IRS) – information-only version, is shown below to help you understand the 1099-NEC instructions:
+A 1099 sample screenshot of IRS Form 1099-NEC (Copy A for the IRS) – an information-only version, is shown below to help you understand the 1099-NEC instructions:

-The sample Form 1099-NEC is used to report Nonemployee Compensation payments made by businesses in the prior calendar year.
-For example, if you are completing Form 1099-NEC in January 2023, you will indicate the form is “For calendar year” 2022.
+The Form no. 1099-NEC example (of a blank 1099-NEC form) on a scannable and printable 1099-NEC form or in electronic filing format is used to report Nonemployee Compensation payments made by businesses in the prior calendar year.
+For example, if you are completing Form 1099-NEC in January 2025, you will indicate the form is “For calendar year” 2024.

-The 1099 form is a combined federal/state information return, with a copy furnished to the recipient payee.
+The 1099 form is a combined federal/state information return, with federal and state (if applicable) copies also furnished to the recipient payee.

 Form 1099-NEC Information Not Included in Numbered Boxes